 Misplacing your vehicle’s RC can be a stressful experience.
-But don’t worry, getting a duplicate is much simpler than you think.
-Whether you prefer to go online or offline, we’ve laid out everything you need to know—step-by-step—so you can breeze through the process and get your vehicle back on the road faster.
+But don’t worry, getting a duplicate RC online or offline is much simpler than you think.
+Whether you prefer to go online or offline, we’ve laid out everything you need to know step-by-step to apply for a duplicate RC online and offline, along with charges, so you can breeze through the process and get your vehicle back on the road faster.

 Your RC serves as your vehicle’s legal ID.
 Without it, you could face: